 2-3 days a week of weight training a week is what’s recommended for healthy adults (7).

 For the maximum results, do exercises that target large muscle groups.
 Doing that will ensure maximum calorie expenditure.

 A study done by the University of Milan’s Dr. Luisella Vigna found that supplementing vitamin D led to weight loss in overweight and obese individuals deficient in vitamin D (8).

 Another study also confirmed vitamin D deficiency is linked to obesity.

 When vitamin D levels are low, it triggers the body to convert sugar into fat instead of burning it as fuel.

-Keeping your levels of vitamin D at normal levels will prevent this and lead to easier weight loss.
+Luckily, keeping an adequate level of vitamin D will prevent this and lead to easier weight loss.

-A recent article in the Journal of the American Dietetic Association revealed that an excessive amount of stress not only triggers overeating, but also releases a hormone called cortisol that increases the amount of fat stored in the abdominal area.
+A recent article in the Journal of the American Dietetic Association revealed that an excessive amount of stress not only triggers overeating but also releases a hormone called cortisol, known to increase the amount of fat stored in the abdominal area (10).

-Practicing stress reduction techniques such as meditation and yoga can lower your stress levels and make your weight loss endeavor easier.
+While eliminating stress completely may not be realistic, you can employ simple stress reduction techniques such as meditation and yoga to lower your stress levels and make your weight loss endeavor easier.